Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 ###### Direct Contact Plate

-A common add-on for interfaces is the {Direct Contact Plate} placed somewhere on your body (Finger tips and the palms are common).
+A common add-on for interfaces is the :aspect[Direct Contact Plate] placed somewhere on your body (Finger tips and the palms are common).
 The plate is directly wired to your interface allowing you connect to a smart device through the contact plate instead of plugging in an external wire or using a wireless connection.

 ###### ThotCom Quality Interface [0¤]

 The ThotCom is a fair example of an affordable commercial interface device.
 <!-- todo - see if not formatting the commas looks strange -->
-{Invasive}, {Weak Wireless Radio}, {Smart Device}
+:aspect[Invasive], :aspect[Weak Wireless Radio], :aspect[Smart Device]

 Barrier 2, Investigate 1, Know 1, Notice 0, Hardening 1, Move 0 (Net only), Fight 0 (Net only)